shelane/better_social_sharing_buttons/README.md

 it gets the title and url for sharing from the current node.*

 *It is possible to add sharing buttons on teasers.
-A separate twig file was created for this so you can include this and pass the necessaray parameters to it (title, url, description).
+A separate twig file was created for this so you can include this and pass the necessary parameters to it (title, url, description).
 On your teaser twig file, you can use this as follows:*
 ```